How to use your Pixie Cup

 - Remove your menstrual cup prior to intercourse.

-- Menstrual cups have not been linked or associated with TTS (toxic shock syndrome).
+- Pixie Cups have little to no association with TTS (toxic shock syndrome).